 “When you say “yes” to others, make sure you aren’t saying “no” to yourself.”

-When you get stuck in the habit of trying to please other people pretty much all the time then it can have a sneaky and negative effect.
+When you get stuck in the habit of being a people pleaser then that can have a sneaky and negative effect.

 Not only on you but also on the people around you.

 Because as you try to please the other people in your life:

 - You put on a mask and try to guess what to do while getting anxious and stressed.

 - You sometimes feel taken advantage off by others who use your people pleasing habit and you often feel out of tune with what you yourself deep down want.